Editor's choice: Carvana

 Unlike some other manufacturers that offer a variety of special car-buyer programs, Mitsubishi’s rebate options are limited.

 Interested in getting behind the wheel of a new Mitsubishi?
-Take a look at the manufactured suggested retail price (MSRP) for some of the latest models to get an idea of how much you’ll have to borrow.
-The actual cost of your new Mitsubishi will vary based on where you live, your negotiating skills and any special promotions you qualify for.
+Take a look at the manufactured suggested retail price (MSRP) for some of the latest models to get an idea of how much you’ll need to borrow.
+The actual cost of your new Mitsubishi will vary based on where you live, your negotiating skills and any special promotions you qualify for, but you can expect to pay $13,395 to $35,795 for a basic trim.

 Yes, every new Mitsubishi has a competitive five-year, 60,000-mile limited warranty that covers nearly every part of your new vehicle.
 The best part?
 It’s fully transferable to another owner — an uncommon feature these days.
 Mitsubishi also has a 10-year, 100,000-mile powertrain limited warranty and a seven-year, 100,000-mile anticorrosion perforation limited warranty.